raehik/aqa-computing/README.md

 wants to for any reason, hah), so if you want to make a pull request, go ahead and we can sort something out (in the context of copyright, that is).

+**WHERE TO PUT THIS:**
+Though we are often required to provide evidence of our programs' operation, my current plans are *not* to include any in this repo -- since it's gonna be pictures and binary and stuff.

 Links
 -----